 After an individual is hurt in a bus or train accident, they are often unsure of their rights and options.
 If you have been injured in a public transportation accident, you may be facing major medical and financial concerns, which is why immediately exploring legal options is critical.

 An investigation of a public transit accident is essential to determine whether an accident occurred due to another party’s negligence.
-Set up a free consultation with a Rand Spear public transportation attorney in Philadelphia by phone or online submission.
+Set up a free consultation with a Philadelphia public transportation attorney at Rand Spear by phone or online submission.

-This meeting will allow us to evaluate your case and guide you through your legal options.
+This meeting with one of our Philadelphia personal injury lawyers will allow us to evaluate your case and guide you through your legal options.
 Rest assured, this meeting carries no obligation, pressure, or hidden fees, just knowledge and insights.

 Consider all Legal Options Following a Public Transport Accident

 The administration of any transit medium is required to ensure that their modes of transportation are safe for passenger use.
 This is accomplished through regular inspections to ensure there are no hazards either with the vehicles, staff, or waiting areas.
 If dangers go undetected, they can cause accidents.